ihmeuw/vivarium/docs/source/tutorials/exploration.rst

 In this case study, we're going to put together and examine an individual-based epidemiology model from a bunch of pre-constructed parts.
 We'll start out rather mechanically, just showing how to set up and run a simulation and pull out interesting data.
-As we go on, we'll talk about what we sort of results we should expect from the structure of the model and how we can verify those expectations.
+As we go on, we'll talk about what sort of results we should expect from the structure of the model and how we can verify those expectations.